extism/ruby-sdk/README.md

 plugin = Extism::Plugin.new(manifest)
 ```

-> **Note**: The schema for this manifest can be found here: https://extism.org/docs/concepts/manifest/
+> **Note**: The schema for this manifest can be found here: [https://extism.org/docs/concepts/manifest/](https://extism.org/docs/concepts/manifest/)

 ### Calling A Plug-in's Exports

-This plug-in was written in C and it does one thing, it counts vowels in a string.
+This plug-in was written in Rust and it does one thing, it counts vowels in a string.
 As such it exposes one "export" function: `count_vowels`.
-We can call exports using `Extism::Plugin#call`:
+We can call exports using [Extism::Plugin#call](https://extism.github.io/ruby-sdk/Extism/Plugin.html#call-instance_method):

 ```ruby
 plugin.call("count_vowels", "Hello, World!")